Chart Color Schemes

 Warwick's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-The most prevalent medical conditions are arthritis (8.9%) and asthma (7.3%).
-About 66.8% of residents report being free from medical ailments, compared to 71.5% in Greater Perth.
-Approximately 22.9% (~963 people) are aged 65 and over, higher than Greater Perth's 20.1%.
-Health outcomes among seniors exceed the average, outperforming even those of the general population in health metrics.
+The rate of private health cover is approximately 53% of the total population (~2,175 people), leading that of the average SA2 area but lower than Greater Perth's 60.2%.
+The most common medical conditions in the area are arthritis (8.9%) and asthma (7.3%).
+66.8% of residents declare themselves completely clear of medical ailments, compared to 71.5% across Greater Perth.
+As of 2016 data, 22.9% of residents are aged 65 and over (944 people), higher than Greater Perth's 20.1%.
+Health outcomes among seniors in Warwick are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health